TalesOfDNA/CLONETIFY-IT/README.md

 # CLONETIFY-IT

 ## Created by Mayra Banuelos @TalesOfDNA.

 ### *Research Assistant at Brown University and Post-Bac Researcher at San Francisco State University.*

-   Sample videos and images are provided.
+## Introduction
+This program was created using Python 2.7 and the PyQt4 Library for user interface.
+Since Python 2.7 will soon stop being maintained, I am currently working on translating the code to Python 3 and PyQt5.

-## Install Python Libraries..
+## Install Python Libraries.
-You can run this python script from terminal but you will need the following libraries:
+You can run this python script from terminal but you will need to install the following libraries:
   - PyQt4
   - Numpy
   - Matplotlib